luca-byte/app-fault-injection/README.md

-# SC_Fault_injections
+# APP_Fault_injections

-This is a Fault/error injection framework for reliability evaluation of split computing DNN architectures.
+This is a Fault/error injection framework for reliability evaluation of any DNN architectures including split computing neural networks [sc2-benchmark](https://github.com/yoshitomo-matsubara/sc2-benchmark).
-The framework is compatible with [sc2-benchmark](https://github.com/yoshitomo-matsubara/sc2-benchmark) and can be extended to other scenarios as well

 # prerequisites
 Install miniconda environmet if you already have it ignore this step